Yash-ingle-9021/Loan-Eligibibity-Prediction-ML-Project/README.md

 You will find the dataset used in this project on the Kaggle platform.
-Even then I give the dataset link.
+Still I am giving the dataset.

 # Dataset Link :
 https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset